Best Things to Do with NYC Kids: March Go List

 NYC always has so many amazing things going on, it's difficult to choose.
 So here are a few more cool events worth considering for your March calendar.
 Be sure to sign up for our free newsletters so you can get our weekly picks in your inbox.

-Enjoy kids' concerts, yoga sessions, healthy cooking demos and workshops at the second annual Kids Food Festival in Bryant Park on March 2-3
+Enjoy kids' concerts, yoga sessions, healthy cooking demos and workshops at the third annual Kids Food Festival in Bryant Park on Saturday, March 1-Sunday, March 2.

 Commemorate the 50th anniversary of the Fab Four's British invasion at the Ladies and Gentlemen...The Beatles! exhibit at the New York Public Library for the Performing Arts on view through Saturday, May 10.
 FREE

 Get creative at Artopia, Wingspan Arts' annual fest where kids can make wearable art, learn puppetry or enjoy a cabaret performance by some of the program's talented students at the Anderson School on Saturday, March 8.
 FREE

 Ring in the Himalayan New Year with art projects and live performances at the Rubin Museum of the Arts on Saturday, March 8.

 Head to the 92nd Street Y to celebrate the 50th anniversary of NYC's own Harriet the Spy with readings and discussions on Saturday, March 15.